eoaksnes/template-fastapi-react/documentation/docs/contributing/development-guide/coding/architecture.md

 * Dependency Inversion: Components should depend on abstractions rather than concrete implementations.
 Also higher level modules shouldn’t depend on lower level modules.

+### Components

+- `Entities`- are the enterprise business objects of our application.
+These should not be affected by any change external to them, and these should be the most stable code within your application.
+An entity can be an object with methods, or it can be a set of data structures and functions.
+Should be a regular class, dataclasses, or value objects (if all the properties are the same, the objects are identical).
+Entity does not depend on anything except possibly other entities.
+It holds data (state) and logic reusable for various applications.
+- `Use cases` - implements and encapsulates all the application business rules.
+Each use case orchestrates all of the logic for a specific application business use case.
+Logic that defines the actual features of our app.
+Changes to use cases should not impact the entities.
+Inside use cases we should have every right to expect that arguments are valid in terms of type.
+The only thing you can do with a use case is to execute it.
+Use cases interact with entities (thus depend on them) and hold logic of the specific application (and typically execute that logic via various repositories or data access layer(s) gateway(s).
+- `Controllers` - you can think of them as an entry and exit gates to the use cases.
+It receives a request and return a response.
+The controller takes the user input (the request), converts it into the request object defined by the use case and passes the request objects to the use case, and at the end return the response objects.
+- `Repositories` - takes entities and returns entities, hides storage details.
+Can work against local, remote, data services or third party services.

 ## Architecture diagrams

 We are using [c4model](https://c4model.com) for showing architecture diagrams.

 ### Level 1 - System Context diagram